 The curious and unexplained "half houses" on the dish appears exactly the same on the print by the simple reason that on the print, they have their lower part hidden behind the city walls.

-Since this suggestion is published here for the first time, I have no further litterature to refer to regarding this theory.
+This suggestion is published here for the first time, and based solely on my observation and familiarity with the city of Gothenburg.
 A detail of the original print of Gothenburg 1709, is shown above.
-The dish as such are widely published in most books on Chinese and Japanese porcelain.
+The dish and this pattern is widely published in books on Chinese and Japanese export porcelain.

 Jan-Erik Nilsson